-Graduate studies are tailored to individual interests and career goals.
+Through self-directed inquiry, graduate students can tailor curriculum to their individual interests, teaching and career goals.
 The MAE program provides the necessary experience, whether the objective is to teach in public or private schools or community settings—such as day care centers, hospitals, welfare agencies, museums, alternative schools, geriatric centers, or vocational rehabilitation centers.
 Opportunities for supervised fieldwork exist in each of these areas.

 For those whose objective is to teach in public schools, the program provides theoretical and practical experience.
 Graduates may earn their post-baccalaureate initial license through the MAE Post Baccalaureate, and the professional license through the MAE program.
 This is in compliance with Massachusetts state licensure requirements.

 The MAE program offers a sequence of practical, theoretical, and studio-based experiences through which students build on their knowledge, skills, and confidence as arts educators.
 Interstate recognition makes art teacher course work earned at UMass Dartmouth reciprocally valid in many other states.
 The program also emphasizes professional development and lifelong learning for teachers who already hold teaching licenses in the arts or related fields.

 The overarching learning outcomes for this program of study were developed to meet the Department of Elementary and Secondary Education (ESE) standards, by the National Association of Schools of Art and Design (NASAD), and the National Art Education Association (NAEA).

 The MAE program goals are to prepare art teachers to be reflective practitioners who use 21st-century technology, national standards, and the Massachusetts Curriculum Framework as they further develop their studio, aesthetics, and pedagogical skills as makers, thinkers, and researchers in the discipline.
 Our students teach in public or private schools or in community settings.
 Through the program of study, students will: